ms-iot/imx-iotcore/Documentation/provisioning.md

 * Loading SMBIOS values from UEFI variables.
 * Create an fTPM Endorsement Keypair using the default RSA template.
 * Loading the Endorsement Public Key from the fTPM and saving it to a host computer.
-* Receiving a cross-signed EK Certificate to save into UEFI variables on the device for easy access.
+* Receiving a signed Endorsement Key Certificate to save into fTPM non-volatile variables.
 * Receiving per-device SMBIOS values to save into UEFI variables to be recalled on future boots.
 * Set the DeviceProvisioned variable so subsequent boots will not run this driver.